ubi-coro/gaussian-splatting-Windows/README.md

 ## Install Troubleshooting

-- If you encounter an error running train.py that states: `ModuleNotFoundError: No module named 'diff_gaussian_rasterization'`, this means that you had an issue during the Optimizer install process.
+- If you encounter an error running train.py that states: `ModuleNotFoundError: No module named 'diff_gaussian_rasterization'`, this means that you had an issue during the Optimizer installing process.
 Try [**installing the optimizer**](#installing-the-optimizer) again.
-Take note of any specific errors and report them in the original GitHub [**issues page**](https://github.com/graphdeco-inria/gaussian-splatting/issues)
+Take note of any specific errors and report them on the original GitHub [**issues page**](https://github.com/graphdeco-inria/gaussian-splatting/issues)
 - If it still doesn't work.
-Most likely the It says something about cl.exe missing.
-You can you try adding the visual studio path to your environment variables (your version number might differ); `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.29.30133\bin\Hostx64\x64` Then make sure you start a new conda prompt and cd to your repo location and try this;
+Most likely it says something about cl.exe missing.
+You can try adding the Visual Studio path to your environment variables (your version number might differ); `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.29.30133\bin\Hostx64\x64` Then make sure you start a new conda prompt and cd to your repo location and try this;

 ```shell
 conda activate gaussian_splatting